wngaw/wngaw.github.io/_posts/2020-07-08-transfer-learning-for-image-classification.md

 *Fig. 5.
 Inception v3 Model Result*
 <br />

 As you can see, using Inception v3 for transfer learning, we are able to obtain a validation accuracy of 0.8 after 10 epochs.
+This is a 14% improvement from the previous CNN model.

 ## Remarks